AnggitaLestari/End-to-end-pipeline-and-visualization-for-bikeshare/README.md

 * [Bikeshare Dataset (RAR file)](https://bikesharedataset.s3.ap-southeast-2.amazonaws.com/Bikeshare_Dataset/Bikeshare_Dataset.rar)

-Just so you know, you will need to extract the RAR file to access the dataset.
+Please note that you will need to extract the RAR file to access the dataset.

-## Project Overview
+### Project Overview

 This project involves processing and analyzing bikeshare data using various tools and technologies.
 The main steps of the project are: